bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======

+* Mar.
+2021: Congratulations!
+Lily Yin received [Outstanding Ph.D.
+Dissertation Award](/files/iicm_2021.pdf).
+The award is offered by the Institute of Information & Computing Machinery to recognize the outstanding Ph.D. dissertations that have contributed to the advancement of computer science.
 * Feb.
 2021: Our [paper](https://ieeexplore.ieee.org/document/9357944) on image restoration was accepted to IEEE TITS.
 Congratulations to team!
 * Jan.
 2021: Our [paper](https://ieeexplore.ieee.org/document/9325516) on image filtering was accepted to IEEE GRSL.
 Congratulations to team!
 * Dec.
 2020: Congratulations!
 Shi-Ting Ye received [Young Scholar Thesis Award](/files/109年度「青年論文獎」得獎人名單.pdf) 2020.
 The award is offered by the Chinese Institute of Electrical Engineering to recognize the outstanding Master's thesis written by graduate students.